 The song of ice and fire

-The song of ice and fire is a subject of a prophecy and is eponymous for the A Song of Ice and Fire series.
-The song of ice and fire is said to be the prince that was promised's but the content remains unknown.
+The song of ice and fire is a subject of a prophecy, and is eponymous for the A Song of Ice and Fire series.
+The song of ice and fire is said to belong to the prince that was promised, but its content remains unknown.

-At the House of the Undying, Daenerys Targaryen sees a man (Rhaegar Targaryen) and overhears him talking to a woman (Elia Martell) who is nursing a baby.
-"Aegon… What better name for a king… He is the prince that was promised, and his is the song of ice and fire"; When Rhaegar's eyes meet Daenerys's, he says either to her or Elia, "There must be one more… The dragon has three heads", and he picks up a silver harp and begins to play.
+In her visions at the House of the Undying, Daenerys Targaryen sees a man (Rhaegar Targaryen), and overhears him talking to a woman (Elia Martell) who is nursing a baby.
+"Aegon.
+What better name for a king...
+He is the prince that was promised, and his is the song of ice and fire"; When Rhaegar's eyes meet Daenerys's, he says (either to her or Elia), "There must be one more.
+The dragon has three heads," and he picks up a silver harp and begins to play.

 However, neither Daenerys nor Ser Jorah Mormont know what "the song of ice and fire" means.
 It is implied that there is a connection between the song, the promise, and Daenerys herself.
 This is established more clearly when Maester Aemon identifies Daenerys as the "prince" that was promised.

 The phrase "ice and fire" is also mentioned in the Reeds' oath of loyalty to Bran Stark.
-The phrase "ice and fire" appears two more times in the books as an example of opposites.
-However, the song and the promise are never mentioned again, and the song itself remains a mystery.
+The phrase "ice and fire" appears as an example of opposites.
+The phrase is also used to mean direction, and is used to refer to the world by Maester Yandel in his eponymous book The World of Ice and Fire.